 My soul Indiana Jones and my bravery begin to melt under this ruthless sun.
 We share the sips of water that remain at the bottom of the bottles.
 When the walk ends, it is with happiness that I find the ranger's memories hut, where I do not buy any wooden figurine with the effigy of the dragons, but where I get a boost of energy. shade, sipping an almost fresh Coke.

 A tip to our guide and here we are ready to re-embark on the Pascha.
 I am a bit sad.
 Because it's also my last day in the Komodo archipelago ...

-But I still have some things to show you.
-Because the bastards with teeth are not only terrestrial, in the corner: there are plenty under water too.
-(Indiana Jones, get out of this body!)
+But I still have a few things to show you.
+Because the beasts with teeth aren't just land creatures around here, there are plenty underwater too.
+(Indiana Jones, get out of that body!)